 “Front-end speech recognition does away with the phone and the transcriptionist in the background, and puts a microphone in the physician’s hand,” continues Dr. Grafstein.
 “The history, operative reports and so on are saved directly into the electronic chart and are immediately available to everyone.
 Physicians can control how quickly the note is available for other clinicians to view and understand what has happened to the patient.”

-“None of us are big typers,” says Dr. Johanna Bonilla, CST’s Physician Experience Team Manager.
+“None of us are big typers,” says Dr. Johanna Bonilla, CST Director, Physician Adoption & Engagement, Provider Experience, and Emergency.
 “It’s easier to dictate.
 It keeps the storytelling flowing rather than shortening the narrative.
 It’s important to preserve that side of documenting.”

 With front-end speech recognition, providers can also create auto text – snippets of commonly used language or regularly dictated content – with a single command, such as “insert normal physical exam.”
 They can then edit the auto text and see the final output.
 Currently, a transcriptionist will leave blanks if they can’t understand something a provider has dictated.